projecttacoma/cqm-models/CONTRIBUTING.md

 1. Run all tests.

-1. Confirm test coverage has not gone down (and has hopefully gone up).
+1. Confirm test coverage has not gone down (and has hopefully gone up), and that all new or modified code is covered by tests.

 1. Commit and push the code following the instructions in [Committing and Pushing Code](#committing-and-pushing-code).